-A review of land uses adjacent to proposed ICE eastern terminus near the Interstate 15/Cajalco Road junction revealed much has changed since the concept was developed in 2006.
-Significant development has occurred and is proposed in the area which complicates the viability of the eastern end of conceptual alignment of the ICE.
+Under the direction of the SR-91 Advisory Committee in 2021, staff reviewed land uses adjacent to the ICE to determine compatibility with the concept.
+At the ICE eastern terminus near the Interstate 15/Cajalco Road junction, much has changed since the development of the concept.
+Significant residential and commercial development has occurred, occupying formerly open space which complicates the viability of the eastern end of conceptual alignment.
+In 2022, the SR-91 Advisory Committee requested the removal of the ICE concept from the Plan due to incompatibility with current land uses.